-3.33 identifier simplest form of a name.
+3.32 identifier simplest form of a name.

-3.34 idempotent behaviour behavior of an operation that has the same effect whether applied just once or multiple times

-3.35 implementation defined defined by a set of possible effects of a construct where the implementation may choose to implement any effect in the set of possible effects
+3.33 implementation defined defined by a set of possible effects of a construct where the implementation may choose to implement any effect in the set of possible effects

-3.36 modular type An integer type with values in the range 0.. modulus – 1 with wrap-around semantics for arithmetic operations, bit-wise "and" and "or" operations, and when defined in package Interfaces, arithmetic and logical shift operations
+3.34 modular type An integer type with values in the range 0.. modulus – 1 with wrap-around semantics for arithmetic operations, bit-wise "and" and "or" operations, and when defined in package Interfaces, arithmetic and logical shift operations